Houston Livestock Show and Rodeo: 21st century

 In an additional change, the rodeo dropped the PRCA's Xtreme Bulls tour from its last evening.
 As a replacement, they offered the Cinch RodeoHouston Super Shootout, inviting the champions from the top 10 rodeos in North America to compete in bull riding, saddle-bronc and bareback riding, and barrel racing.
-Two of the rodeos represented, the Calgary Stampede and the Ponoka Stampede, were also non-PRCA sanctioned invitiational rodeos.
+Two of the rodeos represented, the Calgary Stampede and the Ponoka Stampede, were also non-PRCA sanctioned invitational rodeos.
 Total attendance in 2011 topped 2.26 million, an increase of almost 119,000 people over 2010.

 In 2019 & 2020 and resuming in 2022, RodeoHouston has been sanctioned by the PRCA again.
 The Super Series is PRCA-sanctioned and money won here by contestants counts toward the world standings for the National Finals Rodeo.
 However, the Super Shootout was unsanctioned and money won here did not count toward the PRCA world standings.
 Also in 2019, RodeoHouston won the PRCA Large Indoor Rodeo of the Year Award.

 On March 11, 2020 after running for 8 of 20 planned days, the rodeo was shut down by the city of Houston after evidence emerged of community spread of the SARS-CoV-2 virus.
 The Montgomery County constable deputy in his 40s who tested positive for COVID-19 had attended a barbeque cookoff at the rodeo.
 The man was hospitalized and at least 18 rodeo attendees tested positive for coronavirus, though it is unclear whether they all contracted it at the event.
 It was the only time in the event's history the rodeo got shut down.

-The 2021 edition of the rodeo was originally rescheduled to May due to the COVID-19 pandemic, but after several weeks, it was canceled altogether, making it the event's first cancellation in 84 years, with the 89th edition instead being deferred to 2022.
+The 2021 edition of the rodeo was originally rescheduled to May due to the COVID-19 pandemic, but after several weeks, it was cancelled altogether, making it the event's first cancellation in 84 years, with the 89th edition instead being deferred to 2022.

 In the 2022 spring season, the Houston rodeo was officially reopened to the public, celebrating its second-highest attended record since 2017, with over 2.4 million reported guests in attendance.
-An official 2023 season has currently been announced.
+An official 2023 season was announced.

 It was announced that as of 2023, the Super Shootout would no longer be a part of the rodeo.